hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/.github/ISSUE_TEMPLATE/prepare-module.md

 The following tasks need to be completed to release the module.

 - [ ] Update module version & changelog
-- [ ] Check the AKS cluster versions are up to date
 - [ ] Remove deprecated attributes

 ### Update module version & changelog